 - Museu de Marinha that has an exhibition on Portugal’s maritime history.

-I hope you liked reading about the historic Belem and hope this post helps you plan your own day trip to Belem.
+I hope you liked reading about the historic town of Belem and hope this post helps you in planning your own day trip from Lisbon to Belem.